General Academic Requirements for Graduate Students

 Registration is the process of selecting courses, reserving space in those courses, receiving a schedule, and paying fees.
 A student is not officially enrolled until fees are paid.

 Registration begins with a meeting between the student and the academic advisor (major professor).
-During this meeting, the student should complete a Schedule Revision Request Form (Form 23), and obtain the advisor’s signature on this form and a PIN number.
+During this meeting, the course schedule should be discussed and the advisor should provide the PIN.
 The student can then access myPurdue and register for most courses using the PIN number.
-The signed copy of Form 23 must be submitted to the CE Graduate Office.
-If a student needs to register for research credits (CE 69800 or CE 69900) or a course that requires special permissions, Form 23 must contain this information and the CE Graduate Office will enter the appropriate overrides.
+If a student encounters errors when registering, they can contact the CE Grad Office for assistance.

 Continuing graduate students are required to register during the appropriate time ticket via myPurdue for the next semester.
-A Form 23 is required for each semester.
-If a student adds/drops courses later in the semester, he/she must inform the CE Graduate Office of these changes via email to firstname.lastname@example.org.
 All students must register for the Graduate Student Orientation course (CE 69100) during their first semester.
 A student must be registered during the semester an exam is held (preliminary exam, Master’s or PhD defense exam).
 Students are required to register for research hours (CE 69800 or CE 69900) if they are conducting research or working on their thesis/dissertation in any capacity.
 Students should register for research hours commensurate with their research and writing efforts.
 Registration in at least one hour of research must be maintained until the degree has been awarded (even if the minimum number of research hours has been reached).

 General Credit Requirements